Starting a Business in Maryland

 If an employee receives unemployment benefits as a result of a coronavirus-related business shutdown, the employer’s unemployment taxes could increase.
 Unemployment benefits are proportionately charged to each employer based on weeks worked and wages earned in each individual’s base period.

 Contributory employers could see an increase in their tax rate, which would result in higher taxes.But reimbursing employers will not be charged dollar for dollar for benefits paid.
 This should help avoid higher than expected unemployment costs.

-Governor Hogan issued an order on April 29 which exempts CARES Act payments from garnishment for debts.
+There was a March 23, 2020 update, where Governor Larry Hogan ordered all nonessential businesses to briefly close.
+Also, Governor Hogan issued an order on April 29 which exempts CARES Act payments from garnishment for debts.